The Corporate Governance Review: Luxembourg

-For listed companies, the LuxSE Principles require that the chair prepares the board meeting agendas after consulting the CEO, and ensures that the procedures for preparing meetings, deliberations, decision-making and the implementation of decisions are correctly applied.44 Under this non-compulsory guideline, the chair should ensure the proper application of the rules of governance and provide advice to the board.
+For listed companies, the LuxSE Principles require that the chair prepares the board meeting agendas after consulting the CEO, and ensures that the procedures for preparing meetings, deliberations, decision-making and the implementation of decisions are correctly applied.35

-For listed companies, according to the LuxSE Principles, companies should 'establish a policy of active communication with the shareholders' and allow shareholder dialogue with the board and the executive management.45
+For listed companies, according to the LuxSE Principles, companies should 'establish a policy of active communication with the shareholders' and allow shareholder dialogue with the board and the executive management.36

-Concerning listed companies, following the transposition of the Shareholder Directive II, shareholders must now be informed in detail of the remuneration of directors and the company's remuneration policy.
-Companies must prepare a management remuneration policy describing all components, criteria, methods and modalities applied to determine the fixed and variable remuneration of the directors.
+Concerning listed companies, following the transposition of Shareholder Directive II, shareholders must now be informed in detail of the remuneration of directors and the company's remuneration policy.
 Shareholders have an advisory vote on this policy, unless the company's articles of association provide for a binding vote.
 The remuneration policy must be submitted to the general meeting of shareholders for approval each time there is a significant change thereto and at least every four years.
-In addition, companies must prepare a report for the annual general meeting on the remuneration and benefits granted to directors.48
+In addition, companies must prepare a report for the annual general meeting on the remuneration and benefits granted to directors.38

 A company's articles of association may allow for the creation of committees appointed by the board to ensure that the directors' obligations are fulfilled.
 The LuxSE Principles advise listed companies to establish, from among the board's members, inter alia: